top of page

 The DHS plays a crucial role in overseeing immigration policies and visa regulations in the United States.
 Its primary responsibilities include:

-• Ensure national security and monitor threats to the country.
+• Ensuring national security and monitoring potential threats to the country.

-• Overseeing the enforcement of immigration laws through agencies such as Immigration and Customs Enforcement (ICE) and U.S. Citizenship and Immigration Services (USCIS).
+• Enforcing immigration laws through agencies like Immigration and Customs Enforcement (ICE) and U.S. Citizenship and Immigration Services (USCIS).

-• Managing visa programs, including those for international students (F-1, J-1 visas).
+• Managing various visa programs, including those specifically for international students (F-1 and J-1 visas).

-While DHS monitors visa compliance, it does not actively target international students unless there is suspicion of visa violations or criminal activity.
+While DHS is responsible for monitoring visa compliance, it does not actively target international students unless there are specific suspicions of visa violations or criminal activity.
 Understanding their role can help students navigate concerns about their status.

 The Student Visa Agreement and U.S. Law

 When you apply for a U.S. student visa, you agree to abide by U.S. laws and policies.
-One of the key agreements you make is not supporting or affiliating with a terrorist organization.
-This clause applies to all visa applicants, not just students, and is a standard part of U.S. immigration law.
+A key agreement is that you will not support or affiliate with any terrorist organization.
+This clause applies to all visa applicants, not just students, and it forms a standard part of U.S. immigration law.

-While the U.S. values free speech, any direct or indirect involvement with an organization designated as a terrorist group can have serious consequences, including visa revocation or deportation.
-Understanding this distinction is important to avoid unintended legal issues.
+Although the U.S. values free speech, any direct or indirect involvement with organizations designated as terrorist groups can have serious repercussions.
+This may include visa revocation or deportation.
+Understanding this distinction is crucial to avoid unintended legal issues.

 Protest Participation: Understanding Your Rights and Risks